Country _ Name

 Trading of tokens

-The trading of tokens for own accounts and the activity of token brokerage (i.e. service of reception-transmission of buy or sale orders on tokens) are not subject to a license as digital asset service provider (French “prestataire de services sur actifs numériques” - PSAN) rather than the operation of a digital asset trading platform (French “plateforme de négociation d’actifs numériques”) which is subject to such license in accordance with article L.54-10-3 of the CMF.
+Therefore, the trading of tokens for own accounts and the RTO activities are not subject to prior registration as DASP.
+On the contrary the operation of a digital asset trading platform is subject to such registration in accordance with article L.54-10-3 of the CMF.

 Classification of token/coins in the jurisdiction